zyl120/Internet_of_Things_Final_Project/Readme.md

 ------------------
 or alternatively, use some online radio stations, such as [WRPI](https://www.wrpi.org/).

+# Find the location fingerprint of the speakers
+1. Download the `RSSI_Server.py` file.
+2. `python3 RSSI_Server.py -p [port number] -a [address of streaming server, e.g. http://192.168.0.100:8080] -n [number of Raspberry Pis in the network] -s [SSID of the mobile hotspot]`.
+If there is no dependency error, you should see `waiting for connection` shown in the terminal.
+3. Then we need to setup the 3 Raspberry Pis as clients.
+4. After setting up the clients, the program will automatically run the RSSI scan of the provided mobile hotspot SSID 100 times.
+Then the program will print the average RSSI from the three Raspberry Pis.
+Use the readings to build a fingerprint based localization database.
+5. Modify the `Server.py` file to reflect the RSSI readings.
+(E.g., `RSSI.xlsx` and
+pos_A = np.array((-42.9, -61.3, -72.6))
+pos_B = np.array((-64.53, -31.88, -65.02))
+pos_C = np.array((-67.97, -58.45, -58.75))
+)

 # Set up control server
 1. Download the `Server.py` file.